Duet3D/PluginRepository/src/guide/README.md

   }
   ```
 - plugin has at least one release
-- plugin release(s) can be downloaded as a zip file
+- plugin release(s) can be downloaded as a zip file.
 Otherwise the checks will not pass.

 ## Important Information